knaaptime/seg_networks/paper/background.md

  recently, additional measurement techniques have been developed that help summarize multiscalar patterns using a single index (as opposed to an array or a ratio) [@bezenac2022MeasuringVisualizing;@olteanu2019SegregationMultiscalar;@osth2015MeasuringScale; @clark2015MultiscalarAnalysis].
- Together this research has provided clear evidence not only of the importance of considering spatial relationships in segregation measurement, but also the ways that misspecification of space (such as application of an inappropriate scale) can lead to a skewed concept of the phenomenon under study.
+ This research has provided clear evidence not only of the importance of considering spatial relationships in segregation measurement, but also the ways that misspecification of space (such as application of an inappropriate scale) can lead to a skewed concept of the phenomenon under study.